 America’s second steel battleship, the USS Massachusetts (BB-2), managed to miss every major battle against Spanish forces in 1898.
 In the end, Massachusetts faced defeat not in battle, but rather at the hands of Diamond Reef.
 Massachusetts has spent over half a century catching rust thirty feet below the water, a depth that’s easy enough to dive.
 Every year, amateur and expert divers explore the haunting site.

 The Pensacola Museum of Art is home to hundreds of pieces of artwork and an excellent rotating exhibit.
 Whenever you visit, there’ll be a whole suite of new art and attractions.
 However, the permanent exhibits are wonderful too.
-The museum prioritizes the art of the 20th and 21st centuries, showcasing the work of famous artists such as Pablo Picasso as well as less-known modernists.
 The range of art and the family-focused displays available during the summer make the Pensacola Museum of Art a great stop for families and art lovers.

 The famous Vietnam Wall Memorial in DC draws thousands of visitors a year.
 In the decades following the war, recreated ‘mobile’ Vietnam walls traveled the United States.
 These miniature walls inspired the people of Florida to design their own replica.
 This painstakingly detailed recreation is smaller, but still includes over 58,000 names of fallen Americans from the Vietnam War.